 Sphinx was originally a pamphlet-sized magazine published by HappenStance Press.
 Its focus was poetry pamphlet publishing and it ran to twelve paper issues containing features, interviews and poetry chapbook reviews.

-There is also a comprehensive reviews service for poetry pamphlets.
-Each publication is appraised by three reviewers (who don't talk to each other and usually don't know each other).
-All three provide a written review, which is amalgamated into one document.
-They also submit a rating, based on specific criteria.
+Until December 2013, there has also been a comprehensive reviews service for poetry pamphlets.
+Each publication was appraised by three reviewers (who didn't talk to each other and usually diddn't know each other).
+All three provided a written review, which was amalgamated into one document.
+They also submitted a rating, based on specific criteria.

 This service is co-ordinated and edited by Helena Nelson.